How to use MIDI controllers with Live

 How do I activate the MIDI controller in Live?

-There are two possible ways of configuring a MIDI controller for use in Live:
+There are two possible ways of configuring a MIDI controller in Live:

 1. Use a Control Surface (if available)

-If your device has a natively supported control surface, this will automatically activate itself once you launch Live.
+If your device has a natively supported control surface, it will automatically activate itself once you launch Live.
 Control Surfaces are specially written scripts which allow certain controllers to interface with Live.
-Here is a list of the natively supported control surfaces in Live.
+Here is a list of natively supported control surfaces in Live.

 2. Create custom MIDI mappings